scherfan/WLG_Scoreboard/README.md

 1. ~~Connect time/clock controls to scoreboard~~
 1. ~~Make score text boxes changes appear on scoreboard~~
 1. ~~Connect time edit-text to clock_lcd~~
+1. Disable start button after start
-1. Make time stoppable only through popup after started
+1. Clock is stoppable only through popup after started
 1. Create a way for a message box to change score values
 1. Make time editable through menu and a message box
 1. Assign keybindings to score buttons